Norman Clegg: Later years

-Throughout most of the series he was generally closer to Compo than the "third men" and the two of them often got enjoyment out of the mishaps of Cyril and, later, Foggy.
-Clegg was the most devastated by Compo's death and felt guilty about not giving him a proper send-off.
-Subsequently, he became closer to Truly.
+Throughout most of the series he was generally closer to Compo than the "third men" and the two of them often got enjoyment out of the mishaps of Cyril, Seymour and Foggy.
+Clegg was the most devastated by Compo's death in 2000 and felt guilty about not giving him a proper send-off straight away.
+Subsequently, he became closer to Truly (Frank Thornton).

-With the introduction of Alvin Smedley to the main trio (making them a quartet), Clegg's roles were gradually reduced from series 25 onwards, due to Peter Sallis's health (though there are occasional episodes where he does play a major role).
-After Keith Clifford departed the show after series 27, the quartet became a trio again; however, Clegg's role (along with Truly's) continued to decrease and most episodes focused on Alvin and Entwistle's schemes.
-In the two final series, he became a secondary character, as Sallis and Frank Thornton were now over 80, leading to complications over insurance on location filming, so his role was filled by Entwistle (Burt Kwouk).
+With the introduction of Alvin Smedley (Brian Murphy) to the main trio, making them a quartet, Clegg's roles were gradually reduced, from series 25 onwards, due to Peter Sallis's health (though there are episodes where he does play a major role).
+After Keith Clifford departed the show following series 27, the quartet became a trio again; however, Clegg's role continued to decrease and most episodes focused on Alvin and Entwistle's schemes.
+In the two final series, both Clegg and Truly became official secondary characters, as Sallis and Frank Thornton were now over 85, leading to complications over insurance on location filming, so his role in the trio was filled by Entwistle (Burt Kwouk).
 Prior to this, Entwistle had filled Clegg's role on a number of occasions.

-Despite being a widower, Clegg only refers to his wife now and then, although he mentions that she was strongly against his camping phase and that she has a brother, whom Clegg toasts for "keeping well away".
-An early exchange with Nora Batty hinted that Edith was of a similar vein to Nora and Ivy, but this was never elaborated on.
-Throughout the series, Edith is only referred to by name once.
+Despite being a widower, Clegg seldom refers to his wife, Edith, in later series.
+In an early exchange with Nora Batty, it's hinted that Edith was of a similar vein to Nora and Ivy, but this was never elaborated on.
+Throughout the series, she is only referred to by name once.
+It is mentioned that she has a brother, whom Clegg champions for "keeping well away".

-He was the only character to appear in every single episode of the programme.